-Optionally, the user can associate a specific Prescription Address to a patient by expanding the 'Prescription Preferences' bar (see Errore.
-L'origine riferimento non è stata trovata. for details about setting addresses).
+Optionally, the user can associate a specific Prescription Address to a patient by expanding the 'Prescription Preferences' bar.

 Clicking on the Save Patient button will complete the creation process and open the "List of patients" screen, which will include all previously entered patients as well as the newly created one.